nengxu/dolphin/README.md

 Please note that the default environment is alpha for developers.
 So there is no need to append "-e alpha" in the above example.

+If you want to run a task locally on your own box, just set up a :local environment and put 'localhost' into @servers, like in the generated bin/dolphin.
+Then you can run the task like:

+    $ bin/dolphin setup chruby -e local

 ### Output

 The outputs from servers are captured and shown on your console as in the following sections.